All Episodes

 She's cut a deal with the gangster.

-The gang leadership in Chicago runs that city.
+The gay leadership in Chicago runs that city, but she blames racism.

 She claims that there's a racism, the public health crisis.

-The Democrats will not prosecute these criminals because these criminals represent the heart and soul of the Democratic Party.
+The point is very simple: the Democrats will not prosecute these criminals because these criminals represent the heart and soul of the Democratic Party.

 Nothing happened to the kids that I mentioned.